bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 However, it is something that is very hard to guarantee, so for the purpose of safety, please ignore I said that.
 Well, we have pretty much covered the thing that Hackroot enables with the nonce communication.
 Even though on-chain the footprint is smaller, with the nonces we do have this additional headache that all of you who are implementing Lightning protocols are going to have to be cognizant of.
-But that is not the only thing that `taproot` does.
+But that is not the only thing that taproot does.

-`Taproot` also, as I have alluded to earlier, allows us to have half trees, where instead of having just one massive, dare I say, inscrutable script, especially with all this up-if, up-else nesting, we can very cleanly divide the spend paths into their separate tap branches.
+taproot also, as I have alluded to earlier, allows us to have half trees, where instead of having just one massive, dare I say, inscrutable script, especially with all this up-if, up-else nesting, we can very cleanly divide the spend paths into their separate tap branches.
 And one of them just happens to be so trivial that we don't even need a script spend for it.
 We can just use the keyspend path.

 So with our vacation pubkey, or with our vacation key, we can sign and spend a transaction lightning immediately.
 Because it's unencumbered by any sort of check sequence, verify or delays, that is the obvious candidate that is going to end up as the key spend path.
-So In `Taproot`, the cheapest way to spend a commitment transaction is going to be using their vacation fee.
+So In taproot, the cheapest way to spend a commitment transaction is going to be using their vacation fee.
 With the ScriptSend path, for the regular local output, it just has a self-delay.
 We don't really need any other scripts that has other than the one that has this to self delay.